jmk0/rome/cad/stl/filament_sensors/inline_sensor/readme.md

 ## Post processing
 - clean the filament path
 - the micro switch orientation matters, make sure the lever points to the small lever pocket
-- make sure the sensor works, you can move it slightly to support more types of switches
+- make sure the sensor is in its correct position, you can move it slightly to support more types of switches

 <img src="1.jpg" alt="" width="800"/>